-We have almost finalized the details for our reforestation efforts in Haiti's Northern provinces with two local non-profit organizations IDDH (Initiative for the Sustainable Development of Haiti) and AKV (Haiti Conservation Green).
+We have almost finalized the details for our reforestation efforts in Haiti's Northern provinces with two local nonprofit organizations IDDH (Initiative for the Sustainable Development of Haiti) and AKV (Haiti Conservation Green).
 Apart from plans to expand their work with school gardens to include tree nurseries and reforestation activities, we will also seek funds to implement aquaculture and community gardens, as a way to generate alternative sources of income and discourage cutting down trees planted for environmental purposes.
-We will be submitting the proposals to two US-based foundations (should we give names?) before the end of the year.
+We will be submitting the proposals to two US-based foundations before the end of the year.
+NFP is also funding a pilot project to plant "Chokogou" and train local women on the use and benefits of this tree.
+"Chokogou" is an agroforestry tree producing a nutritious and versatile nut that can be a very important source of food and income for local people.